Bulgarian police find 18 people dead in abandoned truck

 - Published

-At least 18 people have been found dead in an abandoned truck in Bulgaria, the government said.
+At least 18 people including a child have been found dead in an abandoned truck in Bulgaria, its government says.

 The vehicle appeared to have been illegally transporting about 40 migrants.
 The survivors have been taken to hospital for treatment.